Updated: Jul 1

 What does work?
-Connecting our kids to a vision of a future in which they can see themselves taking the lead - and then teaching them how to do it.
+Creating experiences in which our kids / students can connect to ta meaningful vision of a future in which they can see themselves taking the lead - and then teaching them how to do it.

 The answer, which is evident when you look at the outcomes, is neither.
 Both punishment and reward kill initiative, self direction and drive because they are both extrinsic motivators (controls).

-What does work?
 In the workplace, we know that when managers create an environment where everyone understands the short and long term goals and where they feel empowered and in possession of the necessary skills to complete the work required to accomplish the goals, they are three times more likely to report an excellent quality of life and are six times more likely to be engaged in their work.
-(Marcus Buckingham, Now Discover Your Strengths)
+(Marcus Buckingham, Now Discover Your Strengths).

-So how does that translate at home?
-Research, including our primary research, shows that parents who effectively develop, model and teach leadership skills to create a shared, age appropriate perspective and vision of the future can empower their kids to act with initiative and self direction to take the lead, they’ll do the work for the intrinsic reward of contributing something of value on their way to a future they believe in.
+So how does that translate at school and at home?
+Research, including our primary research, shows that parents and teachers who effectively develop, model and teach leadership skills to create a shared, age appropriate perspective and vision of the future can empower kids to act with initiative and self-direction to take the lead, they’ll do the work for the intrinsic reward of contributing something of value on their way to a future they believe in.